 In school, we learned about the color wheel and how to mix colors.
 We also learned about shades and tones of various colors.
-So when it comes to cooking certain rules of color just don’t apply.
-For example, in Italian cooking a Penne Vodka sauce starts off as red.
-When you add white cream to the sauce, it breaks all rules and turns a color than can only be described as being orange.
+So when it comes to cooking certain rules of color just don't apply.
+For example, in Italian cooking, a Penne Vodka sauce starts off as red.
+When you add white cream to the sauce, it breaks all rules and turns a color that can only be described as being orange.
 Except some people also refer to that as being a pink sauce.
-However, there is a new pink sauce that is actually pink: Trader Joe’s Creamy Pink Primavera Sauce.
+However, there is a new pink sauce that is actually pink: Trader Joe's Creamy Pink Primavera Sauce.

 Enter the root veggie known as beets.

 They stain pretty much anything they touch with their deep magenta hue.

 Add this stuff to a cream sauce and you get a pink sauce that will have you thinking it isn't natural (to which it is as natural as you can get).

 Now, color aside I'm not the biggest fan of beets.
 They need to be paired with something that can mellow them.

 I do make beet ravioli.
 The goat cheese tames the assertive flavor.
 Add some pesto to those and it is a harmonious union of flavors.